What We Know

 Health and Safety

-We are working closely with the NYC Department of Health and Mental Hygiene to align efforts and ensure that we are ready for a coordinated school reopening.
+We are working closely with the NYC Department of Health and Mental Hygiene to align efforts and ensure that we are ready for a coordinated school year.

 The City announced COVID-19 testing and tracing protocols for all schools on July 30, 2020.
 Developed in partnership with the Department of Health and Mental Hygiene (DOHMH), Health and Hospitals, and Labor, these protocols will apply to all school communities and help prevent the spread of COVID-19.